seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 My ears have not yet drunk a hundred words
-Of that tongue’s utterance, yet I know the sound:
+Of that tongue's utterance, yet I know the sound:
 Art thou not Romeo and a Montague?

 **ROMEO**